au-ts/libmicrokitco/README.md

 ---

 #### `co_err_t microkit_cothread_spawn(void (*entry)(void), int prioritised, int ready, microkit_cothread_t *ret)`
-Creates a new cothread, but does not jump to it.
+Creates a new cothread, but does not switch to it.

 ##### Arguments
 - `entry` points to your cothread's function.
 Arguments passing are done via global variables.